Family Educational Rights & Privacy Act

 - major field(s) of study

 - previous educational institution(s) attended

 Students may restrict the release of directory information, except to school officials with legitimate educational interests and to others as permitted by law.
-In order to restrict the release of such records, a student must make a request in writing to the Office of Student Services for Public Health and Professional Degree Programs by September 30 each year.
+In order to restrict the release of such records, a student must make a request in writing to the Office of Graduate Student Services by September 30 each year.

 (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.

 The name and address of the federal agency that administers FERPA is: